 An Urban Park with a wide range of attractions, located nearby the Tsutenkaku tower, the symbol of Osaka

 Tennouji Park is located next to Tennoji station, the southern gateway to Osaka.
-It has a history more than a century to its first opening in 1909.
+The park has a history more than a century to its first opening in 1909.
 In 2015, it reopened with a wide open greenery space.

 The park has a number of attractions such as futsal court, playland, restaurants and shops.
 There is a Japanese garden “Keitaku-en” and the Chausuyama Tumulus, which is the tomb of an ancient and powerful family.
 It’s also home to the Tennoji Zoo and the Osaka Municipal Museum of Art.